codesandbox/sandpack/.github/ISSUE_TEMPLATE/BUG.md

 ## Description of the problem

-## How has this issue affected you?
-What are you trying to accomplish?
+## What were you doing when the problem occurred?

-### To Reproduce
+### What steps can we take to reproduce the problem?

 <!--
 Your best chance of getting this bug looked at quickly is to provide an example.